ArneCL/BlogPosts/apache-derby-network-server.md

 		java -jar /path/to/derby/lib/derbyrun.jar server shutdown

 Once you start it, the databases will live in the location where you started derby.

-And you can connect to it via:
+And you can connect to it to create a database via:

 		ij> connect 'jdbc:derby://localhost:1527/somedb;create=true';